primetime00/memory_hack/docs/tutorial/TUTORIAL.md

-# Mem Manip Beginner Tutorial
+# Memory Hack Beginner Tutorial
-_This tutorial is intended to teach basic usage  or Mem Manip.
+_This tutorial is intended to teach basic usage  or Memory Hack.
 It will demonstrate how to find a value in memory, change it and freeze that value._

 The game that we will use in this tutorial is [_Terraria_](https://store.steampowered.com/app/105600/Terraria/).
-We will use Mem Manip to search for character life and freeze that life so that the character cannot die.
+We will use Memory Hack to search for character life and freeze that life so that the character cannot die.

-If you do not  own _Terraria_, you can still follow along and learn how Mem Manip works.
+If you do not  own _Terraria_, you can still follow along and learn how Memory Hack works.

 ## Finding the code for life
-1. Start Mem Manip.
-If Mem Manip is installed as a service, it is already running.
+1. Start Memory Hack.
+If Memory Hack is installed as a service, it is already running.
 2. Run _Terraria_ and start a game.
-3. Open your browser to Mem Manip.
-I have Mem Manip running on my PC at `http://192.168.1.3:5000.`  If Mem Manip is installed on a Steam Deck, you may find it at `http://steamdeck:5000`
+3. Open your browser to Memory Hack.
+I have Memory Hack running on my PC at `http://192.168.1.3:5000.`  If Memory Hack is installed on a Steam Deck, you may find it at `http://steamdeck:5000`
 4. Tap on the Search item on the toolbar.

 <img src="https://github.com/primetime00/memory_hack/raw/master/docs/tutorial/images/search/search_toolbar.jpg" alt="search_toolbar" width="500"/>